continuouspipe/continuouspipe/ui/README.md

 npm install -g compass
 ```

 Finally you can start the application.
-It requires 2 environment vairables, the API to authenticate against and the river API url.
+It requires 2 environment vairables, the API to authenticate against and the River API url.
 ```
 AUTHENTICATOR_API_URL=https://authenticator-staging.continuouspipe.io RIVER_API_URL=https://river-staging.continuouspipe.io grunt serve
 ```

-Note: The command above might be split over 2 lines depending on your display but it's one command!